Applethal/RSA/readme.md

 # Revised Simplex Algorithm in C
 STILL WORK IN PROGRESS!!!

+TODO:
+1- Add error handling
+2- Add infeasibility check while solving
+3- Implement proper memory de-allocation

+# How to contribute

+Test this with as many LP models please.
+So far I gave it nothing but LPs from linear algebra text books.
+Be sure to report any issues if necessary.

 In this code I attempted to write a mathematical solver that utilizes the Revised Simplex Algorithm by George B. Dantzig (1953).
 Model inputs should be written as such:

 ```